wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    o  DNSKEYs in child zone don't match the DS record in the parent
       zone.
 There is a big variation of this that can happen at any point in the key lifecycle.
-DNSViz is the best tools to show problems in the chain.
-If you debug yourself use dig +multiline so that you can see the key id of a DNSKEY.
+DNSViz is the best tool to show problems in the chain.
+If you debug yourself, use dig +multiline so that you can see the key id of a DNSKEY.
 Common Variations of this can be: